AMSC22-23/Montecarlo-Bellini-Simei-Tramacere/README.md

-# <div align="center"> Monte Carlo Integration </div>
+# <div align="center"> MonteCarlo Integration </div>
 ## <div align="center"> Emanuele Bellini, Luca Simei, Luca Tramacere </div>

 This is the project for the Advanced Methods for Scientific Computing course @ Politecnico di Milano.
-Objective of this project is to compute the approximation of an integral over a domain in n dimensions using a Monte Carlo Algorithm.
+Objective of this project is to compute the approximation of an integral over a domain in n dimensions using a MonteCarlo Algorithm.

 ### To compile and run